 - We do not have a 3-D scanner, so it does not work as a “photocopier” of objects.
 It prints from a file of an object, not from the object itself.

-There is currently no charge for printing with the 3-D printer, although there may be one in the future depending on demand.
-If you provide us with a compatible 3-D object file (email to firstname.lastname@example.org), we can print it for you.
+The first object is free for Salisbury residents with a valid library card.
+Subsequent objects are $0.05 per gram.
+If you provide us with a compatible 3-D object file (email to email@example.com), we can print it for you.
 Build times of objects vary but can take several hours.

 How to get a file?

 - Our printer came with XYZMaker 1.0, a simple 3-D design application you can either download your own file fro XYZPrinting’s gallery of printable objects or create your own XYZMaker file with the help from their website’s instructional videos.

 - The most popular site for 3-D printable objects is Thingiverse.

 - Tinkercad is a free online design software site that has great tutorial walk-through for beginners.
 Diving into the basics that are needed to create and print your designs.